A business analyst (BA) has an essential role and often acts as an intermediary between end-users and project managers.

 This makes a strong statement and clearly demonstrates that you’ve done your homework and researched the company and its industry.
 You also display interest in the role and offer valuable experience.
 Tying a personal connection to business objectives shows that you’re serious about the job and confident in your expertise.

 Paragraphs 2-3: Strive to make the content in your cover letter different from your resume.
 Focus each paragraph on a single achievement.
-Include a short (two to three sentences), detailed, and quantifiable (if at all possible) description of how you benefited past employers.
+Include short (two to three sentences), detailed, and quantifiable (if at all possible) descriptions of how you benefited past employers.

-Take advantage of the third paragraph if you can as it will give you another chance to impress upon the reader how valuable your business analyst skills will be to their company.
-Use factual evidence of your credentials and/or achievements.
+Take advantage of the third paragraph if you can as it will give you another chance to impress upon the reader how valuable your business analyst skills will be to the company.
+Use factual evidence of your credentials and achievements.